Harshitkant21/VisionTrack/docs/user_guide.md

 ## Notes
 - This setup uses MinGW Makefiles for Windows.
 If using Linux/macOS, adjust the generator (e.g., `Unix Makefiles`) and library extensions (e.g., `.so` instead of `.dll`).
 - Update this guide as new features are added (e.g., how to trigger alerts).
+- To use mobile camera for input we have used como studio